Project Learning Tree

 Ms. Deb Wagner, an SPLS fourth grade teacher, is a nationally recognized Project Learning Tree teacher and leads workshops and training sessions for other teachers across the nation.
 She facilitates the Project Learning Tree curriculum both in her classroom and on campus.
 The students are the true leaders in this curriculum through peer education.
 The older students work with the younger grades in leading lessons on the environment.

-In the spring of 2013, St. Paul Lutheran School was recognized by the United States Department of Education as a Green Ribbon School.
+St. Paul Lutheran School was recognized by the United States Department of Education as a Green Ribbon School.
 This designation means our school has pursued environmental education, recycling and conservation efforts, physical activity, and good nutrition in our school to a degree that recognition is warranted.

 We are so proud of our teachers and students who relish the opportunity to be part of a green campus.